ArtanisWei/2dPlatformerJump_GMS/README.md

 # 2dPlatformerJump_GMS
-A 2d platformer jump game in GMS (Without art &amp; music, of course)
+A 2d platformer jump game in GMS

 # To Do List

-× Control
+This list may be extended in future works.

+✔ Simple control

-× Wall
+✔ Wall

 × Spike

+× Animated player

+× Enemy

+× Level

+× Double jump powerup

+× Camera

-× Multi scene
+× Moveable background

 × Menu

 × Save and load

+× Climb

+× Water

+× Dash

-× Boss Battle ?
+× Boss battle

+× Developer Tool

 # Here we go!